 ALS Clinic and Patient Services

-The ALS Association Greater Philadelphia Chapter supports four ALS clinics, including an affiliate clinic at Geisinger Medical Center in Danville, PA.
+The ALS Association Greater Philadelphia Chapter supports four ALS clinics, including an affiliate clinic at Geisinger Bloomsburg Hospital, Bloomsburg PA.
 These clinics allow ALS patients to meet with as many as a dozen caregivers in one day, including a doctor, a nurse, speech and occupational therapists, and other staff that address all aspects of Lou Gehrig's Disease.
 Clinic visits give patients the piece of mind to know how to move forward with their disease and to know what ALS Association programs could best benefit them.

-The ALS clinics also introduce people to the Lea R. Powell Patient Services Program.
-These programs include valuable Resource Groups, the Abrams In-Home Care Program, the Marjorie Shimer Equipment Loan Closet, the Cox Accessibility Fund, van transportation, respite care, and the Scott A. Mackler Assistive Technology Program.
+The ALS clinics also introduce people to the Lea R. Powell ALS Patient Services Program.
+These programs include valuable Resource Groups, the Howard I. Abrams In-Home Care Program, the Marjorie Shimer Durable Medical Equipment Loan Program, the Cox Accessibility Fund, van transportation, and the Scott A. Mackler, MD, PhD, Assistive Technology Program.
 The ALS Association is proud to provide these critical services to help both patients and families.

 The ALS Clinics and patient services programs are supported in large part from the Walk to Defeat ALS(R)